JohnFranchak/et_accuracy/README.md

 [https://john-franchak.shinyapps.io/Eye-Tracking-Accuracy-Calculator/](https://john-franchak.shinyapps.io/Eye-Tracking-Accuracy-Calculator/)

-If you use this tool in a paper, please cite it as:

-Franchak, J. (2022).
+If you use this tool in a paper, please cite it as: Franchak, J. (2022).
 Eye Tracking Accuracy Calculator (Version 0.0.1) [Computer software]

-**Shinapps.io version**.
-My current account limits the number of hours/month that the app can be used.
-I'm working on a hosting solution, but I recommend for now that you download the repository and run the shiny app locally from RStudio.
-Simply open the .RProj file, install any needed packages, and then click on the "Run App" button—it will run locally on your own computer without any limits.

 ### Status of tool